jaredmdunn/wherever-we-go/02_characters/03_traits.md

 ### Aptitudes

 #### Natural (*Attribute*)
 Skills within the specified attribute come more naturally to you.
-When you make Practice rolls to improve a skill in that attribute, roll two dice instead of one and keep the higher result.
+You have advantage on practice rolls with that attribute.

 #### Unnatural (*Attribute*)
 Skills within the specified attribute do not come naturally.
-When you make Practice rolls to improve a skill in that attribute, roll two dice instead of one and keep the lower result.
+You have disadvantage on practice rolls with that attribute.

 ---